AmexClawBack/AmexClawBack.github.io/_posts/2025-09-27-bridging-the-welder-skill-gap-ramp-new-hires-to-production-speed-without-burning-out-veterans.md

 - **Heat input & distortion control**: back-step, stitch patterns, and clamping that keep parts in tolerance—especially for **stainless sanitary welding** and **aluminum TIG**.
 - **Inspection readiness**: practical **AWS D1.1 visual acceptance** basics to reduce findings and rework.

-**Long-tail reality:** “How to train entry-level welders for production,” “welding onboarding program for manufacturers,” and “blueprint reading training for welders” are common searches because shops see the same pain.

 ## The Hidden Cost of “They’ll Figure It Out”

 Letting new hires learn by osmosis quietly taxes the business: